 Press Release Format

 Content quality is certainly an essential part of promotional writing, but when it comes to news releases, using the appropriate style and layout is just as important.
-In order for your online press releases to be viewed as credible sources of information about developments at your company, it's essential to create them using the proper press release format; which is different from news release format.
+In order for your online press releases to be viewed as credible sources of information about developments at your company, it's essential to create them using the proper press release format; which is different from a news release format.

 How to Make a Press Release